attaswift/BigInt/README.md

 }
 ```

 Well, that was surprisingly easy.
 But does it work?
-You bet:
+Of course it does!

 ```Swift
 var digits = "π ≈ "